 The tax that changes the arithmetic

 Into this picture comes a new American levy.
-Since the start of the year, the United States has applied a one percent tax on money sent abroad, a small rate with an outsized symbolic weight for economies that live on these flows.
+Since the start of the year, the United States has applied a one percent tax on money sent abroad, a small rate with an outsized weight for economies that live on these flows.

 El Salvador shows the bind most clearly.
-Its leaders point to lower irregular migration as a success, but the country’s economy still rests heavily on the earnings of the more than two million Salvadorans living in the United States.
+Its leaders point to lower irregular migration as a success, but the economy still rests heavily on the earnings of more than two million Salvadorans living in the United States.

 The wider lesson is one of exposure.
-A region that has turned migrant labour into its most reliable export is now discovering how much of its prosperity is set by the tax and immigration policy of a single foreign capital.
+A region that has turned migrant labour into its most reliable export is now finding how much of its prosperity is set by the tax and immigration policy of a single foreign capital.

 How large are Central America remittances this year?